facelessuser/pymdown-extensions/docs/src/markdown/extensions/emoji.md

 ## Default Emoji Indexes

 By default, Emoji provides three indexes: `emojione`, `gemoji`, and `twemoji`.
-All indexes are generated from the most recent official release tag source (in the case of Twemoji, sort names are acquired from the generated index in @JoyPixels/emoji-toolkit).
+All indexes are generated from the most recent official release tag source (in the case of Twemoji, short names are acquired from the generated index in @JoyPixels/emoji-toolkit).
 They can be used by passing in one of the three functions below via the `emoji_index` parameter.
 Pass the actual function reference, not a string.
 If you need to create your own, just check out [Custom Emoji Indexes](#custom-emoji-generators).

 !!! tip
     If you are attempting to configure these options in a YAML based configuration (like in [MkDocs][mkdocs]), please see the [FAQ](../faq.md#function-references-in-yaml) to see how to specify function references in YAML.

-`pymdownx.emoji.emojione`
+`pymdownx.emoji.twemoji`
 :
     This is the default function that is used.
-EmojiOne was rebranded as JoyPixels and is no longer permissible enough to be used.
-The release used here is for 4.5.0 which is the last usable, free version of EmojiOne.
-Users are still required to comply with acknowledgments.
-JoyPixels 5.0 graphical assets will not be supported moving forward as the license is too restrictive, tough the index of their friendly names is supported under the MIT license and is used to generate friendly, short names for Twemoji.

-    You can always find out what tag it was built with by doing the following:

-    ```pycon3
-    >>> import pymdownx.emoji1_db as e1db
-    >>> e1db.version
-    '4.5.0'
-    ```

-    !!! warning "EmojiOne Update"
-        EmojiOne 3.0+ releases dropped fee SVG support.
-PNG support can still be obtained via CDNs.

-        While EmojiOne only offers 3.0+ vector graphics to paying customers now, you can still get SVG support.
-By default, we still use 2.2.7 SVGs, but you won't get images for emoji added after 2.2.7.
-If using SVG sprites, you will have to [download][emojione-sprites-svg] the sprite SVG.

-        Twemoji actually offers SVG support, so if you really need (or prefer) SVG support, you can try Twemoji.

-`pymdownx.emoji.gemoji`
-:
-    This function provides an index of the latest Gemoji supported emoji (at the time of release).

-    You can always find out what tag it was built with by doing the following:

-    ```pycon3
-    >>> import pymdownx.gemoji_db as gmdb
-    >>> gmdb.version
-    'v3.0.1'
-    ```

-`pymdownx.emoji.twemoji`
-:
 This function provides an index of the latest Twemoji supported emoji (at the time of release).
 The associated short names are currently borrowed from JoyPixels' index found in their @JoyPixels/emoji-toolkit repo.
 JoyPixels short name index is available under the MIT license and is used as Twemoji does not provide its own list of short names.

     There are a few emoji that are currently Twemoji specific, two of which are likely to always be as they are not part of the official emoji spec.
 The short names are listed below.